LinUxTo5re/SalesAndGuestManagementMLdotnet/README.md

 1. Clone or download the project repository to your local machine.
 2. Open Microsoft SQL Server and set up a database.
 Execute the stored procedure provided in the `ML_POC.sql` file.
+3. You'll not have an access of our database, so It's recommended to create your own Sql/NoSql database and modify code and queries according your need.
-3. Unzip or open the downloaded folder and double-click on `HourlySalesReport.sln` to open the project in Visual Studio.
+4. Unzip or open the downloaded folder and double-click on `HourlySalesReport.sln` to open the project in Visual Studio.
-4. Make a configuration adjustment: Search for `settings.settings` in the Solution Explorer's search bar and open `settings.settings`.
+5. Make a configuration adjustment: Search for `settings.settings` in the Solution Explorer's search bar and open `settings.settings`.
-5. In the `settings.settings` page, locate the `data source` setting and update it with your server's name as demonstrated in `screenshot-3`.
+6. In the `settings.settings` page, locate the `data source` setting and update it with your server's name as demonstrated in `screenshot-3`.
 Save the changes and close the `settings.settings` page.
-6. Click the "Start" button in Visual Studio to run the application.
+7. Click the "Start" button in Visual Studio to run the application.
 <br> <br>
 ## Please refer to the following screenshots for guidance:
 <br> <br>